Sunlight (2024 film): Production

 The film is produced by Sam Parker, Will Machin, Keagan Karnes, and Tabitha McDonald for Anyway Content, Metro International, and Inspirado.
 Nina Conti directed the film having written the screenplay alongside fellow comedian and frequent collaborator Shenoah Allen, with the pair also being co-hosts of the podcast Richard and Greta.
 The plot for the film has been inspired by Conti’s comedy Ventriloquist act she performs with her Monkey puppet.
 The full-size monkey suit was built by creature-effects specialist Vanessa Bastyan and used by Conti during her stage act, then subsequently used in the film.
 Christopher Guest is an executive producer.

 Principal photography took place in Albuquerque, New Mexico and was completed in April 2023.

 Release

 The film had its world premiere at the Edinburgh International Film Festival on 17 August 2024.
 The film was released in the United States in New York City on 6 June 2025, followed by its Los Angeles release on 13 June, and was released in the United Kingdom on 17 October.

+Reception

+On the review aggregator website Rotten Tomatoes, Sunlight holds an approval rating of 91% from 23 reviews.